TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 Fifth, the script seeks to distinguish whether a given ineligible screening attempt is ineligible due to the DASS-21-AS responses or due to age.
 Given that the site allows multiple screening attempts and scores each in isolation from the others, the script computes a total score for each attempt ("dass21_as_total") by taking the mean of available DASS-21-AS items (again treating values of "prefer not to answer" as NA without actually recoding them) and multiplying by 7.

-Sixth, this per-attempt "dass21_as_total" score is multiplied by 2 to get "dass21_as_total_interp", which is compared against the eligibility criterion (>= 10 is eligible).
+Sixth, this per-attempt "dass21_as_total" score is multiplied by 2 to get "dass21_as_total_interp", which is compared with the criterion (>= 10 is eligible).
 Seventh, the script creates "dass21_as_eligible" to indicate eligibility status on the DASS-21-AS itself.
 This is used to report [participant flow](#participant-flow-and-analysis-exclusions).

 Eighth, the script computes a per-"session_id" total DASS-21-AS score for analysis ("dass21_as_total_anal") by taking the mean of available DASS-21-AS column means (from above; again treating values of "prefer not to answer" as NA without actually recoding them) and multiplying by 7.
 Given that this score accounts for multiple unique rows on DASS-21-AS items, use this as the baseline score in analysis.